Arrabonae/grapes/README.md

 The results of the GRAPES model show significant improvement in reasoning capabilities:

-0. **Dataset**:
-    - models are tested on the following dataset: https://github.com/Mihir3009/LogicBench/tree/main/data/LogicBench(Eval)
-    - questions and asnwers are a collection of 64 reasoning questions from the repository above.

 1. **Accuracy Improvement**:
    - llama3.1:8b model: 62.50% accuracy
    - GRAPES (grapes_llama3.1:8b): 78.12% accuracy